Bhoomidevi Pushpiniyayi

 Bhoomidevi Pushpiniyayi is a 1974 Indian Malayalam-language film directed by Hariharan and produced by P. K. Kaimal.
 The film stars Prem Nazir, Madhu, Sukumari and Jayabharathi in the lead roles.
 The film has musical score by G. Devarajan.
 The film was a remake of the Tamil film Ponnukku Thanga Manasu.

 Plot

-When Jagadeesh welcomes his old friend Sethumadhavan into his home, because he does not have a place to stay, he invites his stepmother Bhanu's wrath.
+Jagadeesh invites his stepmother wrath when he welcomes his old friend Sethumadhavan into his home, because he does not have a place to stay.